5nizza/5nizza.github.io/_posts/2016-02-10-note-on-knowledge-subset-construction-for-partial-info-games.md

       the original sequence in $G^k$ should also be part of the winning sequence.
       Hm, there is a catch here: before we talked about finite prefixes, but now we should somehow conclude about infinite sequences.
+      That is where the original authors use Koenig's lemma, but in the paper the lemma only helps to prove there is infinite path _in the tree_ they construct, rather than in the game.

 What do you think -- do we really need Koenig's lemma as the original proof uses?